The agent that breaks prod usually isn’t “wrong”—it’s unauthorized

 Key Takeaway

-- Separate exploration from production with different keys, limits, and logging retention policies.
+- Separate experimentation from production with different keys, limits, and retention rules.

 | Workflow attribute | Low-risk signal | High-risk signal | Recommended autonomy |